nanofi-craftopia/LibCraftopia/CONTRIBUTING.md

 - UnityEngine.ImageConversionModule.dll
 - UnityEngine.UI.dll

+### Visual Studio Packages
 We use [GitInfo](https://www.nuget.org/packages/GitInfo/) for automatically configuring the assembly version and mod version from the git tag and commit history.

+### NPM Packages for releasing

+We use [semantic-release](https://github.com/semantic-release/semantic-release) to release built assemblies to Github.